Exploring the Unforgettable Flavors of Malaysian Cuisine

 • Cendol: This is a cooling dessert that provides instant relief from the heat.
 A bowl of Cendol from a street stall will cost between RM 3-6.
 Adding toppings like red beans or durian will add a few extra ringgit to the price.

-• Apam Balik: A beloved traditional pancake, Apam Balik is sold at many street-side stalls.
+• Apam Balik: beloved traditional pancake, sold at many street-side stalls.
 A single, thick pancake often costs between RM 2-5, making it a very affordable snack.

 • Teh Tarik: Malaysia’s national drink is a rich, sweet tea.
 A glass of Teh Tarik is very inexpensive, typically costing between RM 2-4 at most local eateries and hawker stalls.